Skip to main content

 }

 timingSafeEqual requires equal-length buffers, which is why the length guard has to come first.
-The length guard itself leaks one bit (length match or not), which is acceptable; what matters is that a character-by-character compare no longer does.
+That guard does leak one bit (whether the lengths match), but I'm fine with that; what matters is that a character-by-character compare no longer does.

 The FastAPI side of the house does the same thing with hmac.compare_digest: